 - Preheat oven to 400F/200C

-- Place carrots in a lined tray.
+Place carrots in a tray lined with baking paper.

 - Meanwhile, place rinsed farro in a small saucepan with 2 cups of water, 1 teaspoon of olive oil and a pinch of salt.